 Montréal, QC, Canada

 A self taught photographer since 2009, he owns a Msc in agronomy with a specialty in marine biology.
-He has worked on projects in the Middle-East, Africa, or Latin America.
+His projects led him to travel in more than fifty countries around the globe.

 2009 - Awards